HarmoWatch/ngx-redux-core/README.md

 ### 1. Import the root `ReduxModule`:

-To use *ngx-redux* in your Angular project you have to import `ReduxModule.forRoot()` in the root NgModule of your application.
+To be able to use *ngx-redux* in your Angular project, you need to add `ReduxModule. forRoot ()` to the root NgModule of your application.

 The static [`forRoot`](https://angular.io/docs/ts/latest/guide/ngmodule.html#!#core-for-root) method is a convention that provides and configures services at the same time.
 Make sure you call this method in your root NgModule, only!